AACR-Bristol Myers Squibb Midcareer Female Investigator Grant

-Research projects may be translational or clinical in nature with a focus on immuno-oncology
+Research projects must have an immuno-oncology focus.
+Projects may be translational or clinical in nature.

-Applicants must have a doctoral degree (including PhD, MD, DO, MD/PhD, or equivalent) in a related field and not currently be a candidate for a further doctoral degree.
-Applicants must also have received their first NIH R01 (or equivalent) award within the past 10 years (i.e., grant cannot have been awarded before July 1, 2010).
+Applicants must have a doctoral degree (PhD, MD, MD/PhD, or equivalent) in a related field and not currently be a candidate for a further doctoral degree.
+Applicants must also have received their first NIH R01 (or equivalent) award within the past 10 years (i.e., grant cannot have been awarded before July 1, 2014).

-Applications will be accepted from independent investigators who are affiliated with an academic, medical, or research institution anywhere in the world.
+- work at an academic, medical, or research institution anywhere in the world